 It’s been 4 years and we still play together.
 The band has changed a bit, some went and some came.
 There are four of us left and we’re pretty close.
 We have performed in the streets and in clubs.
 I have played several times Comfortably Numb, it is the piece with which we close, in apotheosis, our shows.
 It still gives me the shivers today.

 I have found myself again.
 The great stress of being fired at 50 left marks, I always take those heart medication and I’ve changed.
 I’m no longer the geologist who practiced Aikido.
 That time has passed.
+I am a computer guy who plays the guitar.
 It was nice but it all collapsed on me and I couldn’t do anything about it but try not to stay under the rubble.
 Others lost their families like that.
 I have to give my wife credit for staying with me even though our standard of living was wiped out all of a sudden.
-Not many wives would have done that.
+Not many spouses would have done that.
 But I must say I also worked in a factory to try to make ends meet.
 Just as she got nervous years ago about seeing me “distracted” from my father’s duties because of Aikido training, today she does it because of band practice.
 But in the end she’s always happy to see me play.
 She sees how good it does me just as she saw it with Aikido.
 And that’s good, because I have no intention of quitting…